 German is the language of internationally acclaimed writers, philosophers, scientists, musicians, theologians, psychologists and artists.

 As a German student, you'll be encouraged to explore the world through travel, with options ranging from intensive three-week travel courses to semester or year-abroad programs.

 German provides excellent preparation for you if you wish to work and study in German-speaking areas.

 The program will allow ten to fifteen Roanoke College students to take four courses in Leipzig.
 Students accepted to the program will be participating in an experience that completely immerses them in German culture.

 The inaugural Roanoke College International Film Festival will kick off next month, aiming to bring together the campus and Roanoke communities through culture and film.

 “Studying in Bern, Switzerland was one of the best decisions I have ever made.
 I found a place where I could study my major while still learning about the many different facets of my minor, German....
 It was incredible being able to go out and discover how to speak and live life Swiss style.”

 German Immersion Through Leipzig Semester Program

-Dr. Willingham and Dr. Hakkenberg are hosting a study abroad opportunity for Roanoke College students in Leipzig, Germany.
-This semester-long program will immerse students in both the German language and culture, all while allowing them to receive regular course credit.
+Study abroad in Germany with a Roanoke professor and students.
+This semester-long program immerses students in both the German language and culture, all while allowing them to receive regular course credit.
 Courses vary each semester, but range from German and history to literary studies.
 "The goal of it is to make study abroad more accessible," says Dr. Willingham.
 "We're charging less for this semester than we do for European may terms.
 It is open to all majors, and there is no language prerequisite."
+Learn more.